What causes thumb pain or thumb base arthritis(CMC arthritis)?

 How is thumb base arthritis diagnosed?

-In our practice it is most often diagnosed by history and physical exam.
+In our practice thumb arthritis is most often diagnosed by history and physical exam.
 Often we will then get X-rays of the wrist to confirm the diagnosis.

 What is the treatment for thumb base arthritis?

-Why should I have Dr. David Graham in Corning perform surgery on my thumb?
+Why should I have Dr. David Graham perform surgery on my thumb?

-Dr. Graham is the only fellowship trained hand surgeon in the Corning/Elmira area.
-This means he spent an extra year of training doing nothing but surgery on the hand.
+Dr. Graham is the only fellowship trained hand surgeon in the Victor NY and Canandaigua area.
+This training means he spent an extra year of training doing nothing but surgery on the hand.
 In this year he evaluated over 4-5000 patients with various hand problems.
 Completing his fellowship at the world renowned Kleinert Institute in Louisville, KY, he learned from several experts in the field and has learned the best surgical methods to correct thumb arthritis.

 What are the main risks of this surgery?